Man-Thing (film): Release

 The film premiered in Singapore on April 21, 2005.

 Home media

-The film was released on DVD on June 14, 2005, in the United States.
+The film was released on DVD and VHS on June 14, 2005, in the United States.

 It was released as a two-disc DVD in Region 2 format.

 Reception

 Box office

 While the film was released direct to television in North America, it played theatrically in three international markets where it accumulated $1,123,136 in box office grosses.
 On April 28, 2005, Man-Thing opened in Russia and four other Post-Soviet states: Armenia, Belarus, Kazakhstan, and Moldova.
 The film opened on October 26, 2005, in the United Arab Emirates.

 Finally, the film opened in Spain on March 3, 2006.